nemanjajelisijevic/javaDaemon/README.md

 allowing the main thread to loop and be responsive.

-It maps public methods of the prototype class (annotated @Daemonize) to Daemons methods with similar signature, differing in one thing, the return value is mapped to an output type argument
+It maps public methods of the prototype class (annotated @Daemonize) to Daemons methods with similar signature, differing in one thing.
+The return value is mapped to an output type argument

     Closure<ReturnType>